• Skip to primary navigation

 Expert Tips

 • Dough - I keep the dough moist and sticky.
-You can adjust water accordingly and knead.
+You can adjust water accordingly and mix.
+If dough is too tight then it will have more cracked edges while pressing.

-• Flattening - I grease my fingers with little oil while flattening so it does not stick.
+• Flattening - I grease my fingers with little oil / water while flattening so it does not stick.

 • Storing leftover- I keep the leftover in fridge for 1-2 days.
-Reheat on tawa before eating.
+Reheat on tawa before serving.

 Serving and Storage